Scheduled MonumentsEnglandCivil War earthwork fort 350m north-east of Walk Farm

 What is Civil War earthwork fort 350m north-east of Walk Farm?

-The Civil War earthwork fort located approximately 350 metres north-east of Walk Farm in Lincolnshire is a defensive structure dating from the English Civil War period of the seventeenth century.
+The Civil War earthwork fort located approximately 350 metres north-east of Walk Farm in Lincolnshire is a defensive structure dating to the English Civil War period of the 17th century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007735.

 Who is responsible for protecting Civil War earthwork fort 350m north-east of Walk Farm?